anchtun1212/wso2-integration/README.md

                   --definition or -d : Provide a YAML definition of API --oas : Provide an OpenAPI specification file/URL for the API --force or -f : To overwrite the directory and create the project

+        A project folder with the following default structure will be created in the given directory.

+                  ├── api.yaml
+                  ├── api_meta.yaml
+                  ├── deployment_environments.yaml
+                  ├── Client-certificates
+                  ├── Definitions
+                  │   └── swagger.yaml
+                  ├── Docs
+                  ├── Endpoint-certificates
+                  ├── Image
+                  └── Sequences
+                      ├── fault-sequence
+                      ├── in-sequence
+                      └── out-sequence